The Weight of Perfection

 I wish I could say it’s easy for me to spend quiet, uninterrupted time with God.
 I wish I could say every time I find myself in a situation where I can offer the Gospel, I do.
-I wish I could say every time I sit down to hear from God in His word, I never fall asleep.
-But, wishing all these things is wishing for perfection, and that’s just not how life works.
+I wish I could say every time I sit down to hear from God in His word, I never get distracted.
+But, wishing all these things is wishing for perfection, and of course, perfection is a standard we’ll never reach.

 Perfection is a weight we were never called to bear.
 If we knew every verse of scripture available, we wouldn’t need the faith necessary for God to provide words in sticky situations (Luke 12:11-12, Mark 13:11).
 If we did everything right, all the time, we wouldn’t need the saving grace, mercy and forgiveness offered through Jesus Christ.
 Without faults, we would only have empty testimonies to share, and who can relate to that?

 Our deepest regrets, fears and inadequacies create a void that God fills perfectly.
 In spite of every flaw we know to be true about ourselves, God doesn’t disqualify us.
-Instead, He continuously thrusts us into positions, continuously allows us to experience His miracles, continuously loves us, so that we can boast only in Him.
+Instead, He continuously opens doors for us, continuously allows us to experience His miracles, and continuously loves us so that we can boast only in Him.